The Strip

 A visual love letter to our neighbourhood

-Funded by The National Lottery Heritage Fund, The Community Fund, Hackney Council, Hackney Council Black History Season, Awards For All, Foundation For Future London, Hackney Parochial Charity.
+This project was supported by The National Lottery Heritage Fund The Community Fund Hackney Council Hackney Council Black History Season Awards For All Foundation For Future London.
+Hackney Parochial Charity